barton-willis/alt_eigen/README.md

 # alt eigen

- This is a Maxima language package for expressing eigenvectors in terms of eigenvalues.
+The Maxima language `alt_eigen` package expresses eigenvectors in terms of eigenvalues.

 To use this package, you will need to load it manually.
-Assuming the file `alt_eigen.mac` is in a path that Maxima can find, load it using the command.
+Assuming the file `alt_eigen.mac` is in a path that Maxima can find, load the package using the command
 ~~~
 	load("alt_eigen.mac")$
 ~~~
 To find the eigenspaces of `matrix([1 , 2],[3 ,-4])`, use
-the command
+the command `alt_eigen`; for example,
 ~~~
 (%i3)	M : matrix([1,2],[3,-4]);
 (%o3)	matrix([1,2],[3,-4])